icraf-indonesia/LUMENSR/README.md

 # LUMENSR: A proposal

-**This proposal suggests an experiment to package the core functions of LUMENS as an R package.** By packaging the functions, LUMENS developers could benefit from improved code organization, version control, and testing capabilities.
+**This is an experiment to package the core functions of LUMENS as an R package.** By packaging the functions, LUMENS developers could benefit from improved code organization, version control, and testing capabilities.
 The proposed exercise will primarily rely on the [devtools](https://github.com/r-lib/devtools).

 ## Installation